Towards an Accessible, Noninvasive Micronutrient Status Assessment Method: A Comprehensive Review of Existing Techniques: Biofluid Analysis Methods for Micronutrient Status Assessment

 \subsubsection{Smartphone-based Quantitative Assays}

 Smartphones are increasingly being used as analytical platforms for quantitative assays.
-Often, the phone is either used to photograph the assay results for quantitative analysis \cite{lee_smartphone_2014, lee_nutriphone_2016, srinivasan_ironphone_2018, serhan_total_2020, serhan_2021, ferreira_new_2021, dortez_integrated_2023, prakobdi_non-invasive_2024}, or it communicates with a more specialized and standardized sensing device \cite{lu_rapid_2017, lee_flexible_2016, vemulapati_quantitative_2017}. \citet{lee_smartphone_2014} demonstrate the use of smartphones to image and quantify vitamin D (calcidiol) levels from an immunoassay.
-After the sample is deposited on the test and it is incubated for a few hours, the assay is imaged using a custom smartphone accessory.
-Concentrations can then be quantified from the image by comparing the brightness of the detection region to the reference area.
-The device was evaluated using three levels of known concentrations that span from deficiency to sufficiency, but not excess (Table \ref{tab: assessment-fs}).
-Although this range is debated.
+Often, the phone is either used to photograph the assay results for quantitative analysis \cite{lee_smartphone_2014, lee_nutriphone_2016, srinivasan_ironphone_2018, serhan_total_2020, serhan_2021, ferreira_new_2021, dortez_integrated_2023, prakobdi_non-invasive_2024}, or it communicates with a more specialized and standardized sensing device \cite{lu_rapid_2017, lee_flexible_2016, vemulapati_quantitative_2017}. \citet{lee_smartphone_2014} demonstrated the use of smartphones to image and quantify vitamin D (calcidiol) levels from an immunoassay.
+After the sample is deposited on the test and incubated for a few hours, the assay was imaged using a custom smartphone accessory.
+The device was evaluated using three levels of known concentrations that span from deficiency to sufficiency, but not excess, although this range is debated (Table \ref{tab: assessment}).
 Results were compared to an ELISA test.
-Motivated by the asymptomatic nature of Vitamin B12 deficiency, the same group developed a smartphone-based assay method for B12 quantification \cite{lee_nutriphone_2016}.
-The ratio of test to control line intensities extracted from the smartphone image are used as an input to a 4-parameter logistic curve to output an estimated vitamin B12 concentration.
-12 human subjects provided whole blood samples from a finger prick, and assay results were compared to an Immulite 2000 immunoassay system.
+The same researchers developed a smartphone-based assay method (dubbed ``the Nutriphone") for B12 quantification \cite{lee_nutriphone_2016}.
+Twelve human subjects provided capillary blood samples from a finger prick, and assay results were compared to an Immulite 2000 immunoassay system.
 On these samples, the Nutriphone failed to accurately determine B12 levels above 441 pg/mL.
-Unlike the Immulite, this solution appears to be insensitive to the upper spectrum of B12 insufficiency and sufficiency.
-In addition, while the authors do not specify the form of vitamin B12 targeted by their device, the reported molecular weight is closest to the non-gold-standard cyanocobalamin.
+Unlike the Immulite, this solution appears to be insensitive to the upper spectrum of serum vitamin B12 concentrations (Table \ref{tab: assessment}).
+In addition, while the authors do not specify the form of vitamin B12 their device aimed to investigate, the reported molecular weight is closest to the non-optimal reference standard cyanocobalamin.
+As reported in Table \ref{tab: assessment}, vitamin B12 has no single optimal reference standard, but it is often confirmed with methylmalonic acid.
 The authors suggest that future work should aim to be more effective at lower limits of detection and better account for interferents in whole blood.
-Iron, as ferritin, has likewise been targeted by this group \cite{srinivasan_ironphone_2018}.
-Their assay was evaluated in-lab with known concentrations of ferritin in spiked buffer (n=27) and serum samples (n=12) to optimize performance.
-Human trials were also conducted and results were compared to the Immulite 2000.
+An evolution of the Nutriphone assesses iron, as ferritin \cite{srinivasan_ironphone_2018}.
+This assay was evaluated in-lab with known concentrations of ferritin in spiked buffer (n=27) and serum samples (n=12) to optimize performance.
+Human trials were also conducted (n=20) and results were compared to the Immulite 2000.